Salut Salon: History

 The two founders of the quartet met when they shared a desk in a school music rehearsal in the 1980s.
 Since then, they have performed together ceaselessly, notably after they graduated high school, with the pianist Ameli Winkler.
 They would play salon music together in the style that was popular in the 19th and 20th centuries.
 Their first performance as a quartet was in autumn of 1999, with Bachmann and Siegfried on the violins, Winkler on the piano, and Simone Bachmann on the cello.
 On 3 January 2003 they played their first major public concert in the Hamburg Musikhalle.
 That same year, their first CD was produced for the Warner label, What Can the Heart Return.
 Shortly after its release, Warner offered them a record deal.
-Since then, the quartet plays more than 100 concerts a year, with a changing formation, although Bachmann and Siegfried remain throughout.
+Since then, the quartet plays more than 100 concerts a year, with a changing formation, although Bachmann and Siegfried remain throughout until November 2022.
 Since 2008, they've performed consistently with the pianist Anne von Twardowski and the cellist Sonja Lena Schmid.

 In 2003 Salon performed their first international concert.
 Since then they have had many appearances abroad, in the United States, Canada, Chile, Russia, Switzerland, Italy, Luxembourg, Spain, and China, where they represented Hamburg as musical ambassadors in the 2010 World Expo in Shanghai.
 They have also appeared on television and radio numerous times.

 Salut Salon celebrated their tenth anniversary in 2012 with a tour which included Pune in India.
 2016 saw their debut in New York City in a concert of their program "Carnival of the Animals and Other Phantasies" at the Michael Schimmel Center.